 4: Call of the Hunt: (9+) Augmentation.
 The caster fills his allies with the spirit of Kurnous, imparting a measure of his anger, vigor, and ferocity upon them

 The call of the hunt may target a friendly unit within 24” If the unit is not engaged in close combat it may immediately make a move of 2d6” towards the nearest visible enemy.
 If this brings the unit into contact with an enemy unit this counts as a charge.
-If the target unit is engaged in combat the unit will get an extra attack and is stubborn until the casters next magic phase.
+If the target unit is engaged in combat, models in the unit will get an extra attack and gain the stubborn rule until the casters next magic phase.

 The upgraded version (15+) increases the range of the spell to 48”